Nihilism is best done by professionals. — Iggy Pop

 Disclaimer: This essay is not intended to characterize all mothers suffering from Borderline Personality Disorder (BPD), nor does it suggest that BPD mothers are inherently responsible for having mental illness.
 In addition, the following material is not meant to discount the positive outcomes or life lessons that can sometimes occur as a result of being raised by a BPD mother.
 However, it must be emphasized that Borderline Personality Disorder is considered one of the most serious and complex mental health disorders in modern psychology.
 Like most disorders, considerations should be taken to evaluate levels of functioning and severity on a full spectrum to avoid over-pathologizing or underestimating the psychological disturbance of the sufferer.
 Unless BPD mothers are in treatment; willing to seek treatment; or willing to admit there’s a problem, they’re not going to be aware that they have a disorder—it’s up to their children, partners, or extended family members to develop this awareness.
-Generally speaking, BPD mothers are exceptionally resistant to being confronted or challenged, and they will often refuse to see themselves as disordered.
+Generally speaking, BPD mothers are exceptionally resistant to being confronted or challenged, and they will invariably refuse to see themselves as disordered.
 As long as the BPD mother maintains control of her environment, while hiding behind a fortress of denial, there will be no incentive for cultivating self-awareness or embracing the process of change.
-In essence, a BPD mother is a psychologically damaged parent “doing their best.”
+In essence, a BPD mother is a psychologically damaged parent “doing her best.”
 The problematic thoughts and behaviors of a BPD are not deliberate; they’re automatic.
-What needs to be understood are the devastating effects that BPD mothers can have on their children’s emotional development, mental health, relationships, and ability to successfully achieve autonomy in adulthood.
+A BPD mother “means well,” according to her distorted perceptions, but she is not well.
+What needs to be understood are the devastating effects that BPD mothers can have on their children’s emotional development, mental health, physical health, relationships, and ability to successfully achieve autonomy in adulthood.
 No one chooses to suffer from mental illness, and no one chooses their parents.
 Likewise, no child can be held responsible for their parent’s emotional well-being; they can only offer compassion and work to discover themselves through the filter of time with the courage of honest reflection.
-Furthermore, this information is not designed to exculpate adult children of BPD mothers from their own contributions to unsatisfactory life outcomes, but it may offer clarity as to how these behaviors and ways of thinking were formed, influenced, and reinforced.
+To be clear, Borderline Personality Disorder is not a premeditated way of being; it’s a predicament.
+Furthermore, this information is not designed to exculpate adult children of BPD mothers from their own contributions to unsatisfactory life outcomes, but it may offer clarity as to how these behaviors and ways of thinking were formed, influenced, and reinforced in toxic family environments.
 Borderlines don’t know how to interact in relationships, and a relationship with their children is just another type of relationship.
-Sadly, parental analysis and family of origin issues are generally the last frontiers of discovery for adult children of BPD mothers.
+Sadly, parental analysis and family of origin issues are generally the last frontiers of discovery for adult children of BPD mothers (children instinctively shy away from objective assessments of their parents out of respect, fear, or because they may feel like a traitor).
+Because Borderline Personality organization stems from a combination of neurobiological predispositions (genetics) and maladaptive survival mechanisms, it’s a condition that’s not designed for effective parenting or intimate relationships.
 It’s not about blame; it’s about understanding.

 If it’s not one thing, it’s your mother. — Sigmund Freud